ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 I have a smattering of other terms that relate to challenges I face.
 Most of them are at the intersection of M.S. and Schizophrenia related mood problems, but mostly this is due to how ["Negative Symptoms" in Schizophrenia overlap with traits found in Autism](https://www.frontiersin.org/articles/10.3389/fpsyt.2020.00548/full).
 It appears that even for that condition, the 'Negative Symptoms' aren't well researched nor are there good ways to treat them aside from some herbal remedies.

-There is a saying in autistic support circles on that seems to be relevant here:
+There is a saying in autistic support circles that seems to be relevant here:

 > "If you've met one individual with autism, you've met one individual with autism."
 > — [Dr. Stephen Shore](https://www.limeconnect.com/opportunities_news/detail/leading-perspectives-on-disability-a-qa-with-dr-stephen-shore)